Last updated on December 15th, 2022

 Most of the famous temples are located outside the main city core which is a good thing.

-With it being winter, I was surprised how touristy the temples were.
+With it being winter, I was surprised by how touristy the temples were.

 Nonetheless, Kyoto is still worth checking out and is beautiful.

 The bus ride from Nagano to Hakuba was 1 hour.
 I was a bit nervous since the daytime weather in Nagano was around 7°C with no snow in sight.
 30 minutes into the bus ride, I still saw no snow.
 I was like WTF.